-The Difference between Boro (Tamago Boro, Soba Boro) and Cookies
+Boro Snacks (Tamago Boro, Soba Boro) vs Cookies

 When I was small, my mother used to buy me “Tamago Boro (たまごボーロ)“.
-I actually loved the small Japanese egg cookies with an excellent light texture that melts in the mouth.
-They have a right amount of sugar and a right size and shape for kids.
-In Japan, not only do children enjoy the egg cookies, but Tamago Boro is also loved by many adults simply because it is really yum.
+I loved the small egg cookies because they had an excellent light texture that melted in the mouth.

-According to Wikipedia Japan, Boro has its roots in Portuguese “Bolo” referring to the confections in general.
-Hence, it seems that Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi made by baking a mixture of wheat flour, sugar, egg, milk and so on.
-“Nanban-gashi (南蛮菓子)” are the Japanese sweet treats derived from Portuguese or Spanish recipes.
+Bolo isn’t the name of a certain confection, whereas Japanese Boro is a Nanbangashi typically made by baking a mixture of Katakuriko flour, sugar, egg yolk, and milk.

 Soba Boro (そばぼうろ)